Math modelling major

 - Study of functional equations, integral equations.
 Examples from Biology.

-- Study of density and approximation property (Dirichlet Theorem, Gibbs phenomenon, Theorems of Fejer and of Weierstrass.)
+- Study of density and approximation property (Dirichlet Theorem, Gibbs phenomenon, Theorems of Fejer and of Weierstrass.).

 Organisation: Lectures (9h), TD (9h)

-Lecturers: Christophe Gomez
+Lecturer: Christophe Gomez

 Evaluation: continuous monitoring and final written exam